+and represent the resulting longitudinal and lateral forces provided by the tires.
+Additional forces, such as aerodynamic drag, can be added as desired.

 Angular Equations of Motion

 To define the angular motion of the vehicle the sprung mass angular momentum will be defined first.
 Because the unsprung masses are only permitted to rotate about the z-axis, their equations of motion are much simpler and will be added later.
 For the sprung mass the standard definition of the angular momentum is given by